hyperledger-labs/eThaler/docs/UI-Flow.md

 a. open existing wallet (next screen)
     If you open the Central Bank wallet

-If You are the Central Bank User Offer a screen with following tabs
+A. If You are the Central Bank User Offer a screen with following tabs

  Tabs:
  Query|Token Supply|Transfer|Admin|Exit